 Why is this even remotely acceptable?
-Because the politicos who run those states, and the voters who elected them, don't really care what happens to other people's children.
-And, because these non-American teachers will only be hired to try to teach in schools serving desolate neighborhoods.
+Because the politicos in those states, not to mention the voters who elected them, apparently didn't care what happens to other people's children.
+And because these non-American teachers largely end up trying to teach in schools serving in the pedagogical equivalent of the Russian front.

-Exploiting the people who teach America's children dates way back.
-But back then we could rely on a steady supply of bright, hard-working women.
-They had few other opportunities.
-Secretary, nurse, teacher, housewife, that was it.
-For years this worked out.
-Good quality at low cost.
-But when America's females were finally presented with other opportunities, the future teacher pool shrank dramatically and a shortage ensued that has never been remedied.
-For a while now we've been scraping the bottom of the collegiate barrel.
+Given the conditions these imported teachers face, this is pure exploitation.
+But exploiting the people who teach America's children dates way back.
+For years and years we relied on a steady supply of bright, hard-working women because they had few other opportunities outside the home.
+Secretary, nurse, teacher, that was it.
+For many years this worked reasonably well.
+Acceptable and docile service at minimal cost.
+But when America's females gained other opportunities and a mature of pride, the teacher pool shrank dramatically.
+A shortage ensued that has never really been remedied.
+So, since women's liberation, we've been scraping the bottom of the collegiate barrel.

-There has been a lot of hot air directed at this post-woman teacher quality problem.
+There has been a cyclone of hot air directed at this teacher quality problem.
 Some of it of Marx Brothers quality.
-Remember when former President Obama's Secretary of Education (and basketball buddy) an utterly unqualified guy named Arne Duncan, toured the country wringing his hands about the urgent need to improve teacher preparation?
-But he himself lacked even rudimentary training, much less experience in education.
-Perhaps he was distressed to find that teacher aspirants were being almost as poorly selected and prepared for their job as he was for his.
+Remember when former President Obama's Secretary of Education and basketball buddy (a totally unqualified guy named Arne Duncan) toured the country wringing his hands about the urgent need to improve teacher preparation?
+Yet he lacked even rudimentary training, much less experience in education.
+Maybe he was distressed to find that teacher aspirants were almost as poorly selected and anemically prepared for their job as he was for his.

-Of course Secretary Duncan didn't complain when Obama classified thousands upon thousands of wanna-be teachers who were still in training as "highly qualified?"
+Predictably, Duncan didn't complain when Obama classified thousands upon thousands of wanna-be teachers who were still in training as "highly qualified?"
 Why did he do that?
-"Highly qualified" teachers were required by the federal No Child Left Behind law.
+Because "highly qualified" teachers were required by the federal No Child Left Behind law.

-Of course Secretary Duncan didn't complain when Obama classified thousands upon thousands of wanna-be teachers who were still in training as "highly qualified?"
+Predictably, Duncan didn't complain when Obama classified thousands upon thousands of wanna-be teachers who were still in training as "highly qualified?"
 Why did he do that?
-"Highly qualified" teachers were required by the federal No Child Left Behind law.
+Because "highly qualified" teachers were required by the federal No Child Left Behind law.

 Arne expressed zero concern about this palpapoly ridiculous move.
-His Education Department simply concurred this ridiculously weak standard.
-When a federal judge finally ruled that Obama's presidential ruling clearly violated the No Child Left Behind Act, Congress quickly passed a bill lowering that NCLB standard to the equivalent of breathing.
+His Education Department simply went along this ridiculously weak standard.
+When a federal judge finally ruled that Obama's presidential ruling clearly violated the No Child Left Behind Act, congress quickly passed a bill lowering that NCLB standard to the equivalent of breathing.

 For additional considerations please see: Highly Qualified Teachers: misgivings